Two women in a painting class

 Basic Auto Care

 Gain the skills needed to provide basic maintenance on your vehicle.
 Save time and money by keeping your car in top condition.
 Learn what to do when the engine light comes on, what different types of tires or fuel are used for, how your suspension works and when it needs maintenance.
-Learn how to perform a 30-point inspection and what technicians look for when completing one.
+Learn how to perform a vehicle inspection and what technicians look for when completing one.
 Classes are taught in the automotive lab on the Glen Ellyn campus using college vehicles.
 For students ages 16 and up.

 Beyond Basic Auto Care